renvder/cf-workers-nav/README.md

 </details>

 ## 📝 Changelog

+**2026-09-23**
+* Icons: `/api/icon` now accepts a `w` size parameter and resizes/re-encodes icons at the edge via Cloudflare Image Resizing (AVIF/WebP when the browser supports it), each size and format cached separately.
+The page requests icons through `srcset` at 1x/2x/3x so Retina/4K/5K screens get a sharp icon without oversized downloads on ordinary screens.
+Custom icon URLs saved on a link are now also routed through the proxy (previously they bypassed it entirely, loading the original file at full size with no caching).

 **2026-09-20**
 * Performance: Tailwind CSS is now precompiled and embedded in the page instead of being loaded from `cdn.tailwindcss.com`; Google Fonts no longer blocks the page from starting; the login check no longer runs twice at startup; the "Loading…" indicator shows from the first paint; idle dialog overlays are fully hidden (`display: none`) instead of sitting invisibly on top of the page.